WWW Record WWII - Calibre 022K - 15 Jewels - Mechanical Hand Wind - Military Watch

 If you would prefer for alternative shipping arrangements to be made, please contact us.

 This particular watch is in excellent overall condition considering its use during active service and has the typical design features that were specified to the manufacturers by the MOD.
-We believe that only 25,000 of the Record WWW were produced and not that many will have survived, particularly not in the excellent condition seen here.
+It is believed that only 25,000 of the Record WWW were produced and not that many will have survived, particularly not in the excellent condition seen here.

 This is the original matt chrome topped case with solid bezel and what appears to be the original crown.
 The back is engraved with the correct markings of WWW L325xx – 550xxx and the MOD Broad Arrow logo.
 The back of one of the lugs has the number 379 etched to it which does not appear to match although this is quite common in military watches as in-house services regularly replaced parts during active service.
 There is an endless debate regarding the originality of parts and pieces of these watches as they were often changed during service.
 Because all WWW’s were maintained and repaired by the R.E.M.E (Royal Electrical & Mechanical Engineers), it seems it was common practice to chop and change watch parts without regard for each specific manufacturer.
-It is getting harder to find ones with matching case/lug and case back numbers although they do occasionally come along!
+It is getting harder to find ones with matching case/lug and case back numbers although they do occasionally come along and if your lucky we may even have some listed for sale here!

 Overall the case is in good condition with some light signs of wear to the lugs and bezel.
 We think this all adds to the character and story of each individual piece.
 Much of this you would expect for a military issued watch of this age that will have seen action during the war!

 The watch has the Record signed matt black dial which has retained its clean look over the years.
 The white Arabic numerals at the hour positions have also retained their crisp clear look with the accompanying luminous dots having some signs of patina and touching up historically (likely whilst still in service).
-The dial has the sub-dial seconds display at 6 o’clock.
-The hour and minute hands are original to the watch and have solid luminous inlays, which remain intact (and have likely been re-filled historically).
-The acrylic glass is in good condition but does have some very small marks that can be polished out easily should you wish.
+The dial has sub-dial seconds display at 6 o’clock.
+The hour and minute hands are original to the watch and have solid luminous inlays, which remain intact and still glow a bright colour under UV light.
+The acrylic glass is in good condition but does have some very micro marks that can be polished out easily.

-Overall the dial, hands and glass are all in good condition for a 1940’s watch.
+Overall the dial, hands and glass are all in excellent condition for a 1940’s watch.

-The movement is running strong but will nonetheless receive a complete overhaul and clean upon purchase, furthermore the watch comes with a 12-month guarantee for your peace of mind.
+The movement is running strong but will nonetheless receive a complete overhaul and clean before sale, and furthermore the watch will come with a 12-month guarantee for your peace of mind.

-The watch comes on a new khaki nylon NATO style strap with stainless steel pin buckle.
+The watch will come on a new NATO style strap with stainless steel pin buckle.
 If you would prefer a different strap/colour please contact us to discuss this.

 There are no original papers or box with this watch however it will be supplied in our exclusive, genuine leather, VWS watch case.